Weather-Station-Software/live-weather-station/readme.txt

 * First public version.

 == Upgrade Notice ==

+= 2.5.X =
+Added the possibility to send outdoor data from Netatmo stations to some online weather services.
+Many optimizations and improvements.

 = 2.4.X =
 New frequency for updating Netatmo values.
 Many optimizations and improvements.